Color-Changing Snowflake Window Clings (with Free Printable!)

 I’ve been thinking about this project for some time and was so thrilled when it worked out exactly the way I had envisioned!

-These window clings are made from just one simple ingredient and they’re so cool to look at because they actually change colours throughout the day!
+These window clings are made from just one simple ingredient and they’re so cool to look at because they actually change colors throughout the day!
 They cost only a couple of dollars to make and I’ve even included a free snowflake printable so that you can easily replicate this project at home!

 About this Project

-I first found out about it when I stumbled upon an article about sun-activated colour-changing slime.
+I first found out about it when I stumbled upon an article about sun-activated color-changing slime.
 All the recipes I’d found up until then called for thermochromic pigment—which is really cool in its own way, but I have a hard time convincing myself to pay such a steep price for such a small envelope of pigment.

 Bottle of blue-to-purple Elmer's sun-activated colour-changing glue.

-I decided to hold off until the summer before making the slime, but I also started to wonder… was there anything I could do with the glue in the middle of winter that would expose it to enough sunlight to cause it to change colours?
+I decided to hold off until the summer before making the slime, but I also started to wonder… was there anything I could do with the glue in the middle of winter that would expose it to enough sunlight to cause it to change colors?

 The answer seemed pretty obvious.
 The only parts of our house that get lots of sunlight in the middle of winter are the windows.
 We had only ever made window clings using dimensional fabric paint, but I remembered that there was a way to make them with regular old school glue, so I did a little bit of research and found out how.